-For the scale-up portion of the testing, we doubled the VM count to 36: 12 small 25GB databases, 12 medium 100GB databases, and 12 large 250GB databases.
+For the scale-up portion of the testing, we doubled the virtual machine count to 36: 12 small 25GB databases, 12 medium 100GB databases, and 12 large 250GB databases.
 We followed the same procedures to create and configure these virtual machines.
-The small 25GB database each VMs had 12GB RAM, four vCPUs, a 55GB VMDK to hold the database data files, and a 25GB VMDK to store the database log files.
-The medium 100GB database VMs each had 50GB RAM, six vCPUs, a 185GB VMDK to hold the database data files, and a 40GB VMDK to store the database log files.
-The large 250GB database VMs each had 128GB RAM, eight vCPUs, a 220GB VMDK to hold the database data files, and a 95GB VMDK to store the database log files.
+The small 25GB database each VMs had 12GB RAM, 4 vCPUs, a 55GB VMDK to hold the database data files, and a 25GB VMDK to store the database log files.
+The medium 100GB database VMs each had 50GB RAM, 6 vCPUs, a 185GB VMDK to hold the database data files, and a 40GB VMDK to store the database log files.
+The large 250GB database VMs each had 128GB RAM, 8 vCPUs, two 220GB VMDK to hold the database data files, and a 95GB VMDK to store the database log files.